primatejs/primate/docs/blog/supporting-solid.md

 ## Install

-To install the Solid module, run `npm i @primate/solid`.
-Then add it to your configuration.
+To install the Solid module, run `npm install @primate/solid`.
+Then add it to your Primate configuration.

 ```js caption=primate.config.js
 import solid from "@primate/solid";